 - If possible, the best way to ship (or store) an unframed work on paper is to have the work matted between an archival mat-board backing and mat-board window.
 This way, the work is safe from shifting, as works are hinged to the mat window with archival tape or tissue.
 For more information on what makes a mat-board archival, read this.
-For more information on the anatomy of matting and what it looks like, read this.

 - Wrap the bundle in bubble wrap or clear poly plastic, sealing the seams with packing tape.